Fios-Quest/YouTube-Scripts/src/iriss/017-unsafe.md

 Semantically, it's probably fine to say that the variable contains that data; people will always know what you mean.

-However, for this chapter, we really need to differentiate what is on the stack and what isn't.
+However, for this video, we really need to differentiate what is on the stack and what isn't.

 ### recap 8